 As a result, more marketers will be investing their resources in On-SERP SEO, which is the practice of optimizing web pages with the goal of claiming as much space in Google SERPs as possible.
 This boosts your click-through rate (CTR), driving more organic traffic to your site and increases the likelihood of claiming the top spot.

-Voice search has started to pick-up pace and just as predicted few years ago “50% of online searches will be voice-based in 2020”.
-Besides using smart speakers like Alexa, Microsoft’s Cortana or Google Home to answer users' questions, brands can leverage these devices to provide voice-service for their customers.
+Voice search is one of the digital marketing trends that has started to pick-up pace and just as predicted few years ago “50% of online searches will be voice-based in 2020”.
+Besides using smart speakers like Alexa, Microsoft’s Cortana or Google Home to answer users’ questions, brands can leverage these devices to provide voice-service for their customers.
 Additionally, AI is getting smarter and the number of errors made by voice assistants has reduced greatly.

 - Domino’s allows pizza-lovers to order from the comfort of their couch without having to pick up the phone or even place an online order.